-Rex continued to deliver exceptional on-time performance and service reliability in FY 2011.
-As reported by the BITRE, Rex recorded 86.2% on time departure performance which ranked Rex as the top performing airline in Australia for FY 2011.
-In addition, Rex completed FY 2011 with very low cancellation rate of 0.4% which incorporated the figures relating to the volcanic ash cloud related cancellations in June 2011.
-Prior to June 2011 Rex's cancellation was running at 0.2% which was significantly lower than all other major airlines.
+Rex continued to deliver exceptional on-time performance and service reliability in FY 2012.
+As reported by the BITRE, Rex recorded 84.3% on time departure performance which ranked Rex as the top performing regional airline in Australia for FY 2012.
+In addition, Rex completed FY 2012 with a very low cancellation rate of 0.4%.
+For most of FY 2012, Rex's cancellation was running even lower at 0.2% which was significantly lower than all the other major airlines and on par with Skywest.